 Work, family, study, life.
-When you’re juggling it all, as a busy working parent often you neglect one of your most valuable assets: your health.
-Olivia Rowan of OLR Coaching reminds us to put our oxygen mask on first.
+When you’re juggling it all as a busy working parent, often you neglect one of your most valuable assets: your health.
+Olivia Rowan of OLR Coaching reminds us to put our oxygen masks on first.

-We are always so busy looking after others that we don’t take enough time to look after our own health and wellbeing.
-Sometimes so much to the point that we are literally crashing with fatigue, stress and illness—but even then we still don’t always give these warning signs our body is telling us the necessary attention they deserve.
+We’re always so busy looking after others that we don’t take enough time to look after our own health and well-being.
+Sometimes so much to the point that we’re literally crashing with fatigue, stress, and illness.
+But even then, we still don’t always give these warning signs our body is telling us the necessary attention they deserve.
 “I’ll see how I feel tomorrow,” is what we tell ourselves, isn’t it?

-Think about the life roles you play — parent, partner, son or daughter, friend, etc. I know I play my life roles much better when I am functioning at my best both physically and mentally, as I am much more present and engaged.
-This enables me to better support my family, and I also enjoy the interaction and involvement I have with my loved ones so much more too.
+Think about the life roles you play — parent, partner, son or daughter, friend, etc. I know I play my life roles much better when I’m functioning at my best both physically and mentally, as I’m much more present and engaged.
+This enables me to better support my family, and I also enjoy the interaction and involvement I have with my loved ones so much more, too.

-Let’s be clear—looking after yourself by practicing self-care is not something that is self-indulgent that you should feel guilty about doing — it is essential.
+Let’s be clear; looking after yourself by practicing self-care is not something that’s self-indulgent that you should feel guilty about doing — it’s essential.

 So what is self-care?